trxdave/ireland-rugby-quiz/README.md

 ![alt text](<documentation/responsive/amiresponvie.png>)

+Here's to see if am i responsive for the Irish Rugby Quiz.
+[Irish Rugby Quiz](https://ui.dev/amiresponsive?url=https://trxdave.github.io/ireland-rugby-quiz)

 So, buckle up, get ready for a journey through the highs and lows of Irish rugby, and let's see how well you know the game on the Emerald Isle!

 # UX #